apache/airflow/docs/apache-airflow-providers-amazon/secrets-backends/aws-secrets-manager.rst

   connection_type or engine.
 Valid values for this field are postgres, mysql, snowflake, google_cloud, mongo...
 * For the extra value of the connections, you have to type a dictionary.

-As an example, if you have set ``connections_prefix`` as ``airflow/connections``, then for a connection id of ``smtp_default``, you would want to store your connection at ``airflow/connections/smtp_default``.
+However, more words can be added to the list using the parameter ``extra_conn_words`` in the configuration.
+This parameter has to be a dict of lists with the following optional keys: user, password, host, schema, conn_type As an example, if you have set ``connections_prefix`` as ``airflow/connections``, then for a connection id of ``smtp_default``, you would want to store your connection at ``airflow/connections/smtp_default``.
 This can be done through the AWS web console or through Amazon CLI as shown below: